 - Who or what inspires and motivates you?

 To a lesser degree, you may want to consider what inspires those important to you, your spouse, family, and closest friends.
 (The point here is those you are closest to hopefully share some affinities that can inform you.
-If what inspires you is radically different than this group, something may be amiss.)
+If what inspires you is radically different than this group, something may be wrong.)

 The Personal Vision Statement